 It’s so simple to pull together!
-Instead of noodles, though, you get these fluffy pillows of potatoes that really make the dish.
+Instead of noodles, though, you get these fluffy pillows of potato gnocchi that really make the dish.

-And if you’ve been around here long, you know I LOVE all things Olive Garden—check out this Zuppa Toscana, Minestrone Soup, and this Olive Garden Italian Dressing.
+And if you’ve been around here long, you know I LOVE all things Olive Garden—check out this Zuppa Toscana, Minestrone Soup, and this Olive Garden Italian Dressing if you’re craving more of their classics!

-This might just become the new favorite soup for the whole family!
+Fair warning—this might just become your new favorite soup for the whole family, too!

 Ingredients